 Tudhoe – the hill spur once belonging to an Anglo-Saxon called Tuda – consists of the relatively secluded former farming village of Tudhoe which lies along two sides of a village road in the countryside to the west of the once separate mining village of Tudhoe Colliery.
 In the 1270s Tudhoe belonged to a Hugh Gubyon but later passed to the Nevilles and then to the Salvins.
 A branch of the Salvin family resided in Tudhoe during the 1600s and 1700s.

-The house includes some hidden spaces which may be priest holes as Tudhoe through its association with the Brancepeth estate of the Nevilles and the Salvin family of Croxdale had a long tradition for Roman Catholicism which continued during times of Catholic persecution.
+The hall includes some hidden spaces which may be priest holes as Tudhoe through its association with the Brancepeth estate of the Nevilles and the Salvin family of Croxdale had a long tradition for Roman Catholicism which continued during times of Catholic persecution.

 An academy for the education of Roman Catholic boys once stood in the village and was one of the first in England.
 It opened in 1778 but the building is no longer here.
 It once sheltered five trainee English Catholic priests from the Catholic college of Douai in Flanders who had fled the French revolution and sought refuge in England.
 These Douai priests eventually re-founded the Catholic college of Douai at Ushaw to the west of Durham.
 Tudhoe was for a time considered as a potential location for the college.

 The former colliery village of Tudhoe lies along the main road (B6288) leading into the adjoining town of Spennymoor.
 Tudhoe Colliery was operated from 1864 until 1935 by the Weardale Iron and Coal Company and stood to the west of the main road where we now find the Tudhoe Industrial Estate.
 Stone terraces line the colliery front street similar to those at Croxdale.